hajnalmt/hajnalmt-blog/_posts/2022-03-30-laravel-sail-setup-intricacies.md

 ---

 I needed to create a laravel blog motor for one of my interviews in the past 2 weeks, and even to just get started I bumped into some problems.
-To be a little bit more specific, the problem was that the WSL2 DNS settings are a little bit vague, and I am quite surprised that I didn't find more complaint about it.
+To be a little bit more specific, the problem was that the WSL2 DNS settings are really vaguely implemented, and I am quite surprised that I didn't find more complaint about it.
 Basically 2-3 issues and posts which I was able to find.
 So if you managed to get here due to the same errors I got, this post will help.

 ### The command which shall work

-To get started with a laravel project even the new Laravel 9 documentation says that use sail under WSL2 to get started, and this is big a relief for me, that even the laravel community jumped into the microservice architecture-base development.
+To get started with a laravel project even the new [Laravel 9 documentation](https://laravel.com/docs/9.x/installation#getting-started-on-windows) says that use sail under WSL2 to get started, and this is big a relief for me, that even the laravel community jumped into the microservice architecture-based development.
 No more XAMPP and php version management, thank god times are changing.

 So the official [Laravel 9 docs](https://laravel.com/docs/9.x/installation#getting-started-on-windows) suggests to install WSL2 and Docker Desktop.
-To be fair I had a WSL2 Ubuntu 20.04 LTS with a docker-ce and docker-cli installed already and due to the last years [licensing misery](https://www.docker.com/blog/updating-product-subscriptions/) of the Docker Desktop I try to stay away from it.
+To be fair I had a WSL2 Ubuntu 20.04 LTS with a docker-ce and docker-cli installed already and due to the last year's [licensing misery](https://www.docker.com/blog/updating-product-subscriptions/) of the Docker Desktop I try to stay away from it.

 This means that according to the docs, one curl command and I shall be ready to go: